Launch pricing — Journey from $10/mo. See plans →

 The Influencer Routine Trap

-Professional hairstylists estimate that 70% of their clients are using at least one product that's wrong for their hair type.
+Stylists commonly report that many clients are using at least one product that's wrong for their hair type.
 The most common culprit?
 Products recommended by friends or influencers with completely different hair.

 How to Fix It